Maurizio Guarini is a composer, multi-instrumentalist and software developer.

 After graduating from high school in 1973, he attended the Math faculty at the University La Sapienza in Rome.

 During those years he mainly hung out with Italian jazz/Rock musicians, performing live in Clubs in Rome.

-Maurizio joined Goblin in spring 1975.
+Maurizio joined Goblin in spring 1975, being part of the very first live lineup.
 The bandís major hit "Profondo Rosso" reached the top of the charts for a few months, and the band toured Italy for the following couple of years.

 Maurizio left Goblin at the end of the recording of the "Suspiria" soundtrack, in November 1976, eventually re-joining, with a renewed line-up, in late 1978.
 He participated in the production of the band until 1983, including "Volo" (the only Goblin Pop detour experience) and several soundtracks, including "Buio Omega"' "Contamination", "Patrick", "St.Helene's" and "Notturno".

 Over the same period Maurizio performed as keyboard player and contributed to several soundtracks - mainly horror and thriller - including Lucio Fulci's movies The Beyond, City of Living Dead, Zombi 2 and others, among the most popular cult movies in this genre made around 1979 - 1981.

 Until 1990 Maurizio kept working as a performer and composer/arranger with the major artists on the scene, both in studio production and live concerts.